 - Pain and suffering

-Call the Jon Soto Law Firm today and schedule your free initial consultation.
-Your lawyer can answer any questions you may have.
-Your lawyer will review your case and let you know what it may be worth.
-He’ll reach out to the defendant’s insurance company to try to settle your claim.
-If he is unable to do so, he’ll file a lawsuit on your behalf.
+Call Soto Law, P.C. today at 617-618-5560 and schedule your free initial consultation.
+We can answer any questions you may have and will review your case and let you know what it may be worth.
+We’ll reach out to the defendant’s insurance company to try to settle your claim.
+If unable to do so, we’ll file a lawsuit on your behalf.

 The initial consultation is free.
 And remember – you pay nothing until you settle your case.
 If you suffered a burn injury due to someone’s negligence, you should contact a burn injury lawyer today.
 The insurance companies have lawyers working for them.
 You need to have one working for you!